devfile/registry-support/TROUBLESHOOTING.md

 - Specifying the wrong image for the devfile index image when deploying

-    - **Note:** The image produced by the devfile registry build tool must be used here if deploying your own devfile registry.
+    - **Note:** The devfile index image produced by the devfile registry build tool must be used here if deploying your own devfile registry.

 - No stacks in the devfile index image